syncfusion/ej2-react-docs/src/charts/range-navigator/customization.md

 ## Animation

-The speed of the animation can be controlled using the “animationDuration” property.
-The default value of the “animationDuration” property is 500 milliseconds.
+The speed of the animation can be controlled using the [`animationDuration`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/#animationduration) property.
+The default value of the [`animationDuration`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/#animationduration) property is **500** milliseconds.

 {% tab template="rangenavigator/getting-started", sourceFiles="app/**/*.tsx", compileJsx=true %}